edhinard/aoc23/readme.md

 **Day 17 - Clumsy Crucible** My solution was a complete depth-first graph walk with some heuristic and pruning with help of `bisect`module.
 Happy to have the 2* at last, but not satisfied with how long it took (6min and 15min), I throw a eye to winning solutions.
 And learn two main things: 1) the right algorithm is [the Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) 2) the `heapq`module can help.

-**Day 18 - LavaductLagoon** After wandering for a long time over a two-dimensional map of the trench, trying to reuse the method of day10, I ended up remembering that we could very simply calculate the area delimited by a closed curve.
-It still took some time to include the half width of the digger in the calculation with complex solutions when it's so simple.
+**Day 18 - Lavaduct Lagoon** After wandering for a long time over a two-dimensional map of the trench, trying to reuse the method of day10, I ended up remembering that we could very simply calculate the area delimited by a closed curve.
+It still took some time to include the half width of the digger in the calculation with complex solutions at the beginning until the final simplification.
 In the end the 2nd * came in 5 minutes.

 **Day 19 - Aplenty** Wanted a breakfast before going for a walk into the workflow graph.